pradipece/Github_Git_Practice/README.md

 ##  Image

-For image tag we will use html syntex
+For the image tag we will use HTML syntax

 ## Emoji